-- It is recognized that national laws or governmental or other binding regulations imposed upon the event by authorities outside its control may require more compulsory participation by the Tournament Doctor in all decisions regarding diagnosis and treatment. - 5 Toilet/Change of Attire Break
+\ It is recognized that national laws or governmental or other binding regulations imposed upon the event by authorities outside its control may require more compulsory participation by the Tournament Doctor in all decisions regarding diagnosis and treatment.

+5 Toilet/Change of Attire Break

-A player may request permission to leave the court for a reasonable time for a toilet break, a change of attire break, or both, but for no other reason.
+A player is allowed to request permission to leave the court for a reasonable time for a toilet break/change of attire break (women's events).

-Toilet breaks should be taken on a set break and change of attire breaks must be taken on a set break.
+Toilet breaks should be taken on a set break and can be used for no other purpose.

+Change of attire breaks (women's events) must be taken on a set break.

-In singles events, a player is entitled to one (1) break during a best of three (3) set match and two (2) breaks during a best of five (5) set match.
+In women's singles events, a player is entitled to two (2) breaks during a match.
+In men's singles events, a player is entitled to one (1) toilet break during a best of three (3) set match and two (2) toilet breaks during a best of five (5) set match.